SeqWare/seqware/README.md

     mvn clean install -DskipITs=false -P extITs,embeddedTomcat

+You can also run the integration tests by using a locally installed tomcat instance.
+Make sure the BASIC_TEST_* and EXTENDED_TEST_* are defined to get this to work:

+    mvn clean install -DskipITs=false -P extITs

 You can also build individual components such as the new query engine with:

     cd seqware-queryengine